Updated October 2022

+The Panel Title is optional, but I like to label mine with kick-in-the-butt action words.
 You also have options to choose how many conversations each pane displays and where you’d like to see the panes on your screen.

 Save your changes, and yes, Gmail will kick you back to your main inbox screen.
 But you’ll see your brand new inboxes alongside your original Inbox.

 A whole new *organized* world.

 There!
 No more excuses for losing track of emails and projects in a cluttered inbox!